 D) Protocols for Possible and Confirmed COVID-19 Exposure

 NSHA will follow all local and State mandates related to COVID exposure.
 We will work closely with our medical consultant Dr. Sharon Nachman for any case by case questions and we reserve the right to amend NSHA policies.
-NSHA will share our policies ahead of the start of school.
+Please review the detailed policies regarding illness, fever and possible and confirmed COVID-19 cases and exposure located in the COVID Addendum of the Parent and Student Handbook.

 E) Cleanliness and Hygiene